Seirdy/seirdy.one/content/posts/website-best-practices.md

   <details>
     <summary>Toggle transcript</summary>
     <div id="transcript-xkcd-1309">
-      <p>Megan stands at a desk, reading a book,
+      <p>Megan stands at a desk, touching a book
-         touching it very gingerly.
-Cueball is
-         standing behind her.</p>
+         gingerly.
+Cueball stands behind her.</p>
       <dl>
         <dt>Cueball</dt>
         <dd>Why are you turning the pages like that?</dd>